The most spectacular pork fajitas are made in the oven, honest.

 Pork fajitas ingredients

-To make this recipe you need the following pork fajitas ingredients on your shopping list:
+To make this recipe you need the following pork fajitas ingredients on your grocery shopping list:

 - Pork shoulder